carlwilson/carlwilson.github.io/home.md

 The `title` key is self-explanatory.
 The `permalink` key gives the page's URL within the the site, in this case, the root, `/`.

+## About me

+My name is Carl Wilson, and I'm the Technical Lead at the [Open Preservation Foundation](https://openpreservation.org/).

+- My GitHub profile is here: <https://github.com/carlwilson>

+You can get in touch by email: <carl@openpreservation.org>

 ## Ideas for Improving this Page

 You can even use Markdown to create simple task lists.